avstack-lab/carla-sandbox/README.md

 ```

 #### (optional) Models/Datasets
-Will take about 5 minutes the first time you download.
+This is needed if you want to run perception algorithms online.
+It will take about 5 minutes the first time you download.
 ```
 ./initialize.sh
 ```